SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

 Existing pretraining methods have been shown to be successful in transferring knowledge across heterogeneous data spaces.
 For example, multilingual language models \citep{devlin2018bert,lample2019cross} enable zero-shot cross-lingual transfer such that the model is only finetuned using training data from a source language (typically English) and evaluated on the target language without further training.
 Inspired by this setup, we explore a novel zero-shot cross-modality transfer paradigm of utilizing VLP models, and evaluate how well our model generalizes across modalities.
 Since text training data are usually cheaper to obtain compared to visual data, we finetune {\ours} on text-only downstream data and then directly evaluate the zero-shot transfer on joint VL tasks.

 Specifically, We utilize SNLI-VE and Multi30k to examine the zero-shot transfer performance.
 For SNLI-VE, we finetune on three text-only NLI datasets such that the premise sentence is used as the encoder's input while the hypothesis is fed to the decoder, and a similar classifier head is trained on the embedding of the last token in the decoder.
 At inference, the finetuned model is evaluated by taking the premise image as the encoder input and the corresponding hypothesis sentence to the decoder.
 As shown in Table \ref{tab:zero-shot-transfer}, {\ours} performs competitively with fully supervised baselines including UNITER under the zero-shot setting.
-As a sanity check, we also mask out the image feature and predict using the hypothesis only (denoted as ``Image Masked'' in Table\ref{tab:zero-shot-transfer}, which is the average number given by all three versions of {\ours}).
-This results in performance close to random guess therefore demonstrating the effectiveness of {\ours}'s cross-modality transfer capability.
+As a sanity check, we also mask out the image feature to predict using the hypothesis only, and find our models can only obtain results close to random guess (average scores of 34.31 / 34.62).
+This results in performance close to random guess hence demonstrating the effectiveness of {\ours}'s cross-modality transfer ability.

 In addition, {\ours} is also capable of domain adaption by transferring from the MNLI dataset to SNLI-VE, whereby data comes not only from a different modality but also another domain.
 We also find it possible to transfer across different languages and modalities using {\ours}.
 Specifically, we utilize the German image captioning task from WMT 2016 of Multi30k for evaluation, where our model is finetuned on English-German text-only translation data followed by decoding with image-only input in the encoder.
 Table \ref{tab:zero-shot-transfer} shows that {\ours} is capable of transferring knowledge across modalities and languages in generative tasks, achieving comparable performance to supervised baselines (decoded examples shown in Figure \ref{fig:example} (b)).
 These results suggest zero-shot cross-modality transfer emerges with the scaling of weakly labeled data.